dleatherman/eleventy-plugin-shopify/README.md

 2. Add plugin to your `.eleventy.js` config, ensuring to add your Shopify url and a Storefront API key.
 Check out the Shopify docs for [how to create a Storefront API key](https://shopify.dev/api/storefront/getting-started):

+   You may also pass through your own graphql queries for products, collections, pages, and articles.
+Check out the [graphiql storefront explorer](https://shopify.dev/custom-storefronts/tools/graphiql-storefront-api) to test queries.
+You may have to adjust the queries based on cost and size of the store.

    ```js
    const pluginShopify = require("eleventy-plugin-shopify");

    require("dotenv").config();

    const { SHOPIFY_STORE_URL, SHOPIFY_ACCESS_TOKEN, SHOPIFY_API_VERSION } = process.env;

    module.exports = (eleventyConfig) => {